noseka1/noseka1.github.io/source/_posts/2015-09-28-network-configuration-with-os-net-config.markdown

 ## Using os-net-config on Red Hat

 In the following examples we'll use RHEL7 and os-net-config version 0.1.4.
 By default, os-net-config reads the configuration file at `/etc/os-net-config/config.yaml`.
 However, you can specify a different location using the `-c` parameter.
-First example shows a configuration of machine with two network interfaces.
+The first example shows a configuration of machine with two network interfaces.
 The first interface is dynamically configured using DHCP.
 The second interface has been assigned an IP address and netmask statically:

 {% codeblock lang:yaml example1.yaml %}
 network_config: